-Hindu pilgrims, Indian holidaymakers and foreign travellers all make their way to Puri, setting up camp in different parts of town.
+Hindu pilgrims, Bengali holidaymakers and foreign travellers all make their way to Puri.
 For Hindus, Puri is one of the holiest pilgrimage places in India, with religious life revolving around the great Jagannath Mandir and its famous Rath Yatra (Car Festival).
 The town’s other attraction is its long, sandy beach – better for strolling than swimming.

-Northeastern Odisha is best known for its nature sanctuaries, notably Bhitarkanika Wildlife Sanctuary and Similipal National Park (though foreigners were being denied entry to the latter at time of research) and the excellent Buddhist ruins at Ratnagiri, Udayagiri and Lalitgiri.
+Northeastern Odisha is best known for its nature sanctuaries, notably Bhitarkanika Wildlife Sanctuary and Similipal National Park, and the excellent Buddhist ruins at Ratnagiri, Udayagiri and Lalitgiri.
 To the north of Bhubaneswar you can stay in heritage palaces and explore the peaceful countryside by foot and by bicycle.

-Up in the cool, forested hills, the small market town of Koraput is by far the nicest of the main towns in which to base yourself in this region.
-There’s a friendly village feel to it, a weekly market for which you don’t need special permission to visit, and the main temple here is fascinating, especially for non-Hindus who can’t enter the Jagannath Mandir in Puri.
+Up in the cool, forested hills, the small market town of Koraput is by far the nicest of places from which to launch yourself into this region's tribal country.
+There’s a hill-station feel to it, a weekly tribal market, and the main temple here is fascinating, especially for non-Hindus, who can’t enter the Jagannath Mandir in Puri.

-Little more than a bus stand, a hotel, and a cluster of road-shack restaurants beside a jetty, the tiny village of Satapada, on a headland jutting southwestwards into Chilika Lake, is the starting point for dolphin-spotting boat trips; the boats usually cruise towards the new sea mouth for a paddle in the sea and some dolphin- and bird-spotting en route.
+Little more than a bus stand, a hotel, and a cluster of road-shack restaurants beside a jetty, the tiny village of Satapada, on a headland jutting southwestwards into Chilika Lake, is the starting point for boat trips.
+These range from short dolphin-spotting excursions to all-day boat outings that take in several islands and a spot of birdwatching.